 Alternative credit card options

 Now that you’ve seen your jewelry store financing options, you may decide it isn’t what you want to use to finance that pricey piece of jewelry.
 Instead, you may want a card that doesn’t tie you down to one store.
 The two general credit cards below may better fit the bill for your needs.

 |Citi Simplicity® Card||Blue Cash Everyday® Card from American Express|

 This means if you bought, say, an engagement ring on another credit card with a higher APR, you could transfer that balance to this one for no interest and more time to pay it off.
-But it will cost you as there is a balance transfer fee – either $5 or 3% of the amount of each transfer, whichever is greater.
+But it will cost you as there is a balance transfer fee applies with this offer 5% of each balance transfer; $5 minimum.

 Looking for a card that offers more perks and benefits, along with the chance to earn cash back for your spending?
 Then the $0 annual fee Blue Cash Everyday® Card from American Express is one to consider.

-New cardmembers earn $200 back after you spend $1,000 in purchases on your new card within the first 3 months.
-You earn 3% cash back at U.S. supermarkets (on up to $6,000 per year in purchases, then 1%).
-2% cash back at U.S. gas stations and at select U.S. department stores.
+New cardmembers earn a $200 statement credit after you spend $2,000 in purchases on your new card within the first 6 months.
+You can also earn 3% Cash Back at U.S. supermarkets on up to $6,000 per year in purchases, then 1%.
+3% Cash Back on U.S. online retail purchases, on up to $6,000 per year, then 1%.
+3% Cash Back at U.S. gas stations, on up to $6,000 per year, then 1%.
 1% cash back on other purchases.
+Terms apply.

 What if you can’t pay the ring off before the promo period ends?